ADISAKBOONMARK/algo.labs/lab3.send-algo/README.md

 Bob send 1000000 microAlgos to Aliza that has a fee of just 1000 microAlgos.

-wait to 5 - 10 sec. and try to check the balance of Bob and Aliza again.
+Wait to 5 - 10 sec. and try to check the balance of Bob and Aliza again.
 ```

 **NOTE** :